Atco Records: 2000s: Revival under Rhino Entertainment

 In 2005, after more than a decade in hibernation, ATCO (in a joint venture with Rhino Records) released the soundtrack of the Bobby Darin biopic Beyond the Sea, which starred Kevin Spacey and featured his renditions of Darin's songs.
 This led to Warner Music Group reactivating the label in 2006 in conjunction with Rhino.
 Scarlett Johansson, Keith Sweat and Art Garfunkel were among the first artists signed to the label.
 Garfunkel issued Some Enchanted Evening on January 30, 2007.
 Johansson issued Anywhere I Lay My Head on May 20, 2008.
 Queensrÿche released its American Soldier album on ATCO on March 31, 2009.
 The New York Dolls released its album Cause I Sez So on ATCO on May 5, 2009.
 Shortly thereafter, ATCO would become dormant again.

 2020s: Return to Atlantic Records and second relaunch

 In 2020, ATCO returned to the aegis of Atlantic Records, where it was relaunched.
-On February 14, Billboard Magazine announced that Atlantic Records President of A&R Pete Ganbarg was appointed president of the newly relaunched ATCO Records.
+On February 14, Billboard announced that Atlantic Records President of A&R Pete Ganbarg was appointed president of the newly relaunched ATCO Records.
 Ganbarg's first ATCO signing is Philadelphia-based alternative act Zero 9:36.